 When the pasta is done, drain and rinse with cold water in a colander.
 Stir the pasta so that the additional water drains as well.
 Allow to stand about 1-2 minutes.
 Then, add pasta to a large mixing bowl.
 Add carrot and scallion mixture.

 Stir to combine.
 Add salt and pepper to taste.

 Refrigerate for 1 hour.
 When you are ready to serve, mix in additional mayo and garnish with chopped scallions and paprika, if desired.

-What to serve with this pasta salad
+What to serve with this vegan and gluten-free pasta salad

 Vegan Macaroni Salad [Gluten-Free]